stablyai/stably-runner-action/README.md

 If your preview/deployment URL is generated dynamically (e.g., from Vercel, Netlify, or a custom deployment step), you can capture it from a previous step and pass it to Stably.

 > [!IMPORTANT]
 > You must export the dynamic URL from your deployment step using `$GITHUB_OUTPUT`.
 This makes the value available to subsequent steps.
+GitHub Actions runs steps sequentially, so the Stably step will automatically wait for your deployment step to complete before running.

 ```yaml
 name: Stably with Dynamic URL